Tips & Strategy

 You only get three hints per word and each hint subtracts from the amount you can earn, so don't spend one on a five-letter word you could crack with a breath.
 Use them for the long, nasty words in the later levels, where a tough spelling under pressure is most likely to end your round.
 Three hints used to survive a brutal word is worth it.
 Survive and advance!

-6. Use the mini-games to bank cash
+6. Playing Classic?
+Use the mini-games to bank cash

-The bonus mini-games are low-risk income.
+In the Classic version, the bonus mini-games are low-risk income.
 If you're saving up for a ride in the Garage or a new outfit, lean into the mini-games ā they pad your bank without the clock pressure of the main rounds.
 Chase a perfect score; there may be a reward waiting for the player who nails one.
+(In the App Version, the money game is all about speed and streaks ā solve fast, skip the hints, and let the streak bonuses stack.)

 7. Practice the same words